serqlane/serqlane/docs/writing-serqlane.md

 - `/`: Division
 - `%`: Modulo

-To use an arithmetic operator, use the operator between two values.
+To use an arithmetic operator, use the operator between two expressions.
 For example:

 ``` rust linenums="1"
 dbg(1 + 2)